alexbowen/redux-lenses-streaming-example/NOTES.md

 5. I added functionality and test to limit the message list length so i could perform better manual testing of the search functionality as i was quickly hitting 20000 messages+ in the list and the browser stared to become unstable, even crashing at the 30/40k region.

 6. App Bulma tabs to switch between messages list and chart view.
 Converted the main container to a functional component as it was not using state and so was quick win to refactor.
 So i am using the useSate hook to manage the tab selection.

+7. Add a chart component that displays a bar chart.
+A timeline redux container/reducer added that stores aggregated data about incoming messages for each topic, the idea being to display a chart of realtime traffic of incoming messages.
+The timeline creates groups of time periods that keeps a count of messages received in this period. there is a queue to add messages to that fall outside the current time groups.
+Any messages received that are too old for the chart are not added.
+Constants are used for the the timeline time axis, it should be fairly easy to contol the axis time period from UI controls in future using these

+NB The chart is far as i got in 2 hours and would require more work to complete satisfactoraly and have suffucient testing.